-- An acquaintance was sitting next to me at a restaurant when suddenly he jumped up and started shouting furiously at a man in the street because he had hit his horse with a whip.
-The man then sat back down and carried on eating the plate of pork in front of him, at the same time calling me sentimental and unrealistic for being vegetarian.
+- A friend was sitting next to me at a restaurant when suddenly he jumped up and started shouting furiously at a man in the street because he had hit his horse with a whip.
+My friend then sat back down and carried on eating the plate of chicken in front of him.
 Hey?
 Where is the sense in that?
 This is just one example of thousands: why is one animal valued more than another?

 - We consider it a crime to intentionally abuse, beat or otherwise mistreat a dog, horse or other domesticated animal.
 In fact neighbours would be calling the police if they saw cruelty going on in the next door paddock, but when they drive along a motorway and see a lorry crammed full of pigs being shipped for slaughter they accept it as completely normal.
 I just don’t get it.

 - People get really angry when they’re shown/explained the cruelty that goes on.
 It’s as though you are personally inventing a nasty tale to tell them; I’ve often wondered why they don’t want to actually know what happens in the production of a product they consume.
 After all, if it happens, it happens, and everyone should know about it.

 Brave Defender Against Animal Suffering or Too Controversial For You?